-Title: Capacity Development for Health Care Professionals and Biomedical Technicians
+Title: Capacity Development for Health Professionals in Ethiopia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Federal Ministry of Health (FMoH) of Ethiopia

 Basic health care in Ethiopia has improved in recent years.
 However, some major challenges remain.
 Around 30-40 per cent of the equipment in the country’s health facilities is old and defective.
 Organisational and financial challenges make it difficult to obtain spare parts and consumables.
 The system for health-related vocational education and training lacks qualified trainers with the relevant practical experience, thus leading to a shortage of nursing staff and medical technicians.

 The Ethiopian Government trains more nurses and medical technicians and improves the practical training.